Fourth Sunday after Epiphany

 Praise Father, Son and Holy Ghost.

-Officiant: All things come of thee O Lord
+Celebrant: All things come of thee oh lord

 Response: And of thine own have we given thee.